shivalikachavan/p8105_final/eda/relative_risk_eda.md

 According to PEW research, “Young adults are more likely than older Americans to say they’ve placed a sports bet in the past year.”

+We are using the 4 following health outcomes:

+- *At least 1 poor mental health day*: “Now thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?”
+- *At least 1 poor physical health day*: “Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”
+- *Depression*: “Has a doctor or other health professional ever told you that you had a depressive disorder, including depression, major depression, dysthymia, or minor depression?”
+- *Binge Drinking:* “Considering all alcoholic beverages that you drink, on average, how many times per month do you have 5 (for men) or 4 (for women) or more drinks on one occasion?”

 ``` r
 run_fishers_test = function(df){
   summary_df_wide =